 Combining Dead Sea Salts and Ultraviolet Light

 A retrospective study conducted in 2005 found that patients with different clinical types of psoriasis can benefit from a combination of DSS and Ultraviolet light, although those with the plaque-type variant of psoriasis tend to have the best response.
 A systematic review from 2012 found water from the Dead Sea to be helpful for psoriasis and also had a good safety profile.
 Patients with psoriatic arthritis have also found relief from exposure to Dead Sea Salts.
-However it is notable that just like psoriasis, this therapy will likely not be sufficient as sole treatment for psoriatic arthritis.
+However, it is notable that just like psoriasis, this therapy will likely not be sufficient as the sole treatment for psoriatic arthritis.

 Climatotherapy is a technique that involves a temporary or permanent relocation of a patient to a place where the environment better suits their condition.
 There appears to be compelling evidence in support of Dead Sea climatotherapy for psoriasis.
 Because of its exotic location, very few people are unable to have an extended stay at the Dead Sea, and even fewer people can move there.
 So Dead Sea climatotherapy may not be a possibility.
 The good news is that it is possible to achieve similar benefits with an artificial environment using a bath that contains a highly concentrated magnesium salt solution and sun exposure.
 Sun exposure must always be achieved cautiously to avoid sunburn or damage to the skin from excessive ultraviolet rays.
-Another option would be to combine the use of phototherapy where booths that deliver medical grade ultraviolet light (not the same as tanning booths) may be used along with baths.
+Another option would be to combine the use of phototherapy where booths that deliver medical-grade ultraviolet light (not the same as tanning booths) may be used along with baths.
 More studies are needed to assess how combining baths with light therapy may help with controlling the skin lesions of psoriasis.

 There appears to be evidence to support the benefit of DSS as part of a comprehensive treatment regimen for patients with psoriasis.
 As with any form of treatment, the effects can be different for each person and should be used on an individual basis.
 It is important to remember that treatment should be used under the direction of a qualified and licensed professional.